Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 *The `cdef` keyword lets us declare variables inside the function body.
 These changes are made in .pyx file*

-The benefits of giving annotation to variable is visible from the above images, critically,  we can see that line no. 11 and 12—**two of the most frequently called lines—have now turned from yellow to white, indicating that they no longer call back to the Python virtual machine.** We can anticipate a great speedup compared to the previous version.
+The benefits of giving annotation to a variable are visible from the above images, critically,  we can see that line no. 11 and 12—**two of the most frequently called lines—have now turned from yellow to white, indicating that they no longer call back to the Python virtual machine.** We can anticipate a great speedup compared to the previous version.

 After compiling, this version takes 0.49 seconds to complete.
 With only a few changes to the function, we are running at 15 times the speed of the original Python version.